-"Economic damages" are concrete damages that the injured person (the plaintiff), or the plaintiff's insurance company, has paid out and/or will continue to pay out as a result of the injury -- for example medical bills stemming from the injuries.
-Economic damages are also concrete amounts the plaintiff has missed out on and/or will continue to miss out on, for example lost wages.
+"Economic damages" are concrete damages that the injured person (the plaintiff) or the plaintiff's insurance company has paid out and/or will continue to pay out as a result of the injury—medical bills, for example.
+Economic damages also include concrete amounts the plaintiff has missed out on and/or will continue to miss out on, like lost income.

-"Non-economic damages” are every other category of injury damages, most importantly the various types of "pain and suffering" and "loss of enjoyment of life” damages.
-Unlike economic damages, a jury does not base a plaintiff's non-economic damage awards on past losses and future calculations, it has to make a more subjective evaluation.
+"Non-economic damages" include most other categories of harm and negative effects of the underlying accident, most importantly the various types of "pain and suffering" and "loss of enjoyment of life" experienced by the plaintiff.
+Unlike economic damages, a jury does not base a plaintiff's non-economic damage awards on past losses and future calculations; it must make a more subjective evaluation.

 States have also made other changes to traditional rules in the name of tort reform.
 The first is a change to the traditional rule of "joint and several liability."
-Under the traditional rule, a plaintiff could collect the full amount of damages from one defendant, even though multiple defendants were at fault.
+Under the traditional rule, a plaintiff could collect the full amount of damages from one defendant, even though multiple defendants were at fault for the accident that led to the claim.
 The rationale for joint and several liability was that the plaintiff should not be punished simply because one of the defendants was broke or impossible to find; it was more fair for a partially at-fault defendant to pay more than her share of the liability to make the plaintiff whole.
-A majority of states have passed laws eliminating joint and several liability and now require a defendant to pay only his or her proportionate liability.
+A number of states have passed laws eliminating joint and several liability and now require a defendant to pay only his or her proportionate liability.

-Secondly, the "collateral source rule" prevents the defendant from presenting at trial evidence that the plaintiff has received compensation for the injuries from another source, for example from his or her medical insurance.
-The rationale behind this rule was that the jury would reduce the plaintiff's damages if they heard about the other compensation, and that most insurers would collect from the plaintiff's damage award what they had paid out.
+Next, the "collateral source rule" prevents the defendant from presenting at trial evidence that the plaintiff has received compensation for the injuries from another source, for example from his or her medical insurance.
+The rationale behind this rule was that the jury would reduce the plaintiff's damages if they heard about the other compensation, and that most insurers would collect from the plaintiff's damage award what they had paid out (via a personal injury lien).
 To treat the situation otherwise would give the defendant a windfall, despite being liable, and punish the plaintiff and/or the insurance company (an insurance company will typically have a lien on any amount the plaintiff is awarded up to the amount the insurance company paid out).